Fanfare for the Common Man: In television and other media

 Seven Network in Australia used "Fanfare" to accompany their "7 Sport" opener throughout the 1980s and 1990s.
 Additionally, Chris Conroy's World of Boats and Chris Conroy's Leisureworld both used a rock version of "Fanfare" for their opening credits.

 On September 21, 2012, "Fanfare" was played at Los Angeles International Airport as the Space Shuttle Endeavour touched down after its final flight.

 It featured in BBC Television's children's television programme, Melody, as the second piece to inspire Melody's imagination.
 She imagined a family of elephants enjoying a mud bath.

 On May 15, 2014, it was played by the New York Philharmonic at the dedication of the 9/11 Museum in lower Manhattan.

+In February 2025, "Fanfare for the Common Man" featured as theme music for the 65th Italian Song Festival.

 On September 26, 2015, it was played at Independence Hall in Philadelphia as Pope Francis came outside to make a speech on religious freedom, which he delivered from the lectern used by Abraham Lincoln to deliver the Gettysburg Address.

+On October 4, 2017 it was played during the penultimate episode – S04E09 Search – of the AMC series Halt and Catch Fire as John Bosworth emerged from an appointment with his physician.

 On October 31, 2019, it was played on the roof of Radio24syv's headquarters in Copenhagen, Denmark, at midnight, when the station stopped broadcasting.
 The station was closed after eight years, because it controversially failed to get its broadcast license and funding renewed, after a long and windy political process.

 The New York Philharmonic's version of the work was traditionally played on New Year's Eve when the ball was raised at Times Square.

-Professional Darts Player Phil "The Power" Taylor used the opening trumpet salutes as part of his walk-up music during his career.
-The music would then shift to "The Power" by Snap! as the Walkup continued.
+The English former professional darts player Phil Taylor used the opening trumpet salutes as part of his walk-up music during his career.